-This Order makes provision for the enforcement of certain enforceable Community restrictions and other obligations relating to sea fishing by both Community and third country vessels set out in Council Regulation (EC) No. 2848/2000 (OJ No. L334, 30/12/00, p.
-1) ("the Council Regulation").
-The Council Regulation fixes total allowable catches and member States' quotas for 2001 and lays down certain conditions under which they may be fished.
-It also authorises fishing by vessels of Norway and the Faroe Islands for specified descriptions of fish in certain specified areas within member States' fishery limits in 2001 and imposes requirements concerning fishing quotas and authorised zones, methods of fishing, the holding of licences and observance of licence conditions, the keeping of logbooks, the making of reports and similar matters.
-This Order does not form part of the law of Scotland and does not apply in relation to fishing activities within the territorial sea of Wales.
+This Order makes provision for the enforcement of certain enforceable Community restrictions and other obligations relating to sea fishing by vessels of the Community or of third countries set out in Council Regulation (EC) No. 2341/2002 (OJ No. L356, 31.12.2002, p.12) ("the Council Regulation").
+The Council Regulation fixes total allowable catches and Member States' quotas for 2003 and lays down certain conditions under which they may be fished.
+It also authorises fishing by vessels of Norway and the Faroe Islands for specified descriptions of fish in certain specified areas within Member States' fishery limits in 2003 and imposes requirements concerning fishing quotas and authorised zones, methods of fishing, the holding of licences and observance of licence conditions, the keeping of logbooks, the making of reports and similar matters.